micans/pick/README.md

 improvements available in pure perl, but I'd love to be wrong about this (unwrapping the code references may lead to some speed-up but code modularity would suffer).

-It is tempting to implement pick in C to get a speed boost.
+It is tempting to implement pick in C or Rust to get a speed boost.
 However, reinventing an integer/float/string equivalence system (with its many niggling corner cases) from scratch does not seem right (where's the C library for that?).
 Below gives a rough indication of pick speed relative to baseline perl speed;